KlaytonPagel/FrontEnd-practice/README.md

 2/9/2024
 - Circle thing physics
+- HTML Notes

 Implemented the conservaion of momentum into the circle thing project.
-It is way better than previouse physics mechanics. it still feels unnatural and needs more work.
+It is way better than previouse physics mechanics. it still feels a little unnatural and needs more work.

+I created a new HTML folder and file for notes on HTML.
+I added comments, descriptions, and examples for different situations.
+I have common elements that are used and how to use them.